 Reptile enthusiasts are often wowed by the tranquil beauty of chameleons.
 As a result, these intriguing animals are widely sold as pets, but sadly, many see their lives cut short due to the lack of knowledge and care from well-meaning owners.
 Indeed, according to some experts, the chameleon is arguably one of the least suitable reptiles for most pet owners.

-Many first-time buyers do not know how to recognize the signs of stress or illness in their pet, and many people do not take into account that these reptiles are particularly sensitive.
+Many first-time buyers do not know how to recognize the signs of stress or illness in their pets, and many people do not consider that these reptiles are particularly sensitive.
 In addition, the chameleon often costs less than the veterinary costs itself.

-Let’s dig into just how difficult it is to care for one of these unique creatures and that’s required from you as a pet owner.
+Let’s dig into just how difficult it is to care for one of these unique creatures and what’s required from you as a pet owner.

 Chameleons are fragile and sensitive reptiles.
-Poor captive conditions and improper nutrition are the main cause of serious health problems in these cold-blooded animals:
+Poor captive conditions and improper nutrition are the main causes of serious health problems in these cold-blooded animals: